REPLACE: Seven Steps to Remember During A Massive Blood Transfusion

 What do you need to remember during a massive blood transfusion?

-At first thought, this seems like an obvious answer: Give blood!
-However, the amount of blood that a person receives during a massive blood transfusion can cause a set of complications that needs to be addressed concurrently.
+At first glance, this seems like an obvious answer: Give blood!
+However, the amount of blood that a person receives during a massive blood transfusion can cause complications that need to be addressed concurrently.

 To remember the principles involved with managing a patient requiring a massive blood transfusion, remember the acronym ’REPLACE’: